 The Willows differs from other treatment centers.
 Treatment professionals at The Willows redefine the clinical experience through an understanding of the problems you face.
-Residential treatment of 90 days or more takes place on a peaceful property once used as a horse farm.
 During this treatment, you gain a clear understanding of your conditions and what you need for a better life.

 Programs and addiction treatment services of The Willows include: